The startling stories of six plane crash sole survivors after India Air tragedy

 Who: Ruben van Assouw, aged nine

-The plane, which was heading from Johannesburg, South Africa to Tripoli, Libya, came down just short of the stopover airport runway in the Libyan capital of Tripoli in 2010.
+The plane, which was heading from Johannesburg, South Africa, to Tripoli, Libya, came down just short of the stopover airport runway in the Libyan capital of Tripoli.

-The child suffered leg fractures, but remained in a stable condition despite the aircraft hitting the ground with such force that smouldering shards of metal were thrown half-a-mile from the point of impact.
+Van Assouw suffered leg fractures, but remained in a stable condition despite the aircraft hitting the ground with such force that smouldering shards of metal were thrown half a mile from the point of impact.

-He was discovered some way from the crashed aircraft, semi-conscious and still strapped in his aeroplane seat.
-Reuben lost his parents and his brother in the crash.
+He was discovered some way from the crashed aircraft, semi-conscious and still strapped into his aeroplane seat.
+Ruben lost his parents and his brother in the crash.
 In total, 103 passengers and crew died, including UK, French and US nationals.

-Despite reports the boy was subsequently looked after by his aunt and uncle, little is known about him since.
-Four years ago, a book was published, called Dear Edward, that was partially based on his crash survivor story.
+Despite reports that the boy was subsequently looked after by his aunt and uncle, little is known about his life after the crash.
+Four years ago, a book was published, called Dear Edward, that was partly based on his story.

 Global Air Flight 0972